Tsonic GitHub

 • typed handler interfaces such as RequestHandler, NextFunction, and ParamHandler

-The current package owns both:
+The package owns:

 • host-independent routing and middleware behavior